gmboowa/rMAP-GWAS/README.md

 ### Sample routing logic

 rMAP-GWAS uses a cohort-level case–control design.
-Unlike rMAP-TB, which routes samples into MTBC and non-MTBC branches, rMAP-GWAS routes all selected samples through the same processing path.
+It routes all selected samples through the same processing path.
 The `group` column is not used to split samples into separate computational branches during read processing, assembly, or annotation.
 Instead, it is used to construct the phenotype table required for microbial GWAS.

 Each selected sample must have: